4 demos of Creating hover effects with jQuery plug-in

 In this tutorial, I am using the “jQuery-hover-effects” plug-in, which is a light-weight, just 6Kb JS file for creating hover effects on elements.

-A demo of hovering effect in an image
+A demo of the hovering effect in an image

 In this example, an image is used with the plug-in.
 As you bring the mouse over the image, the hidden content will be visible.

-The hidden content is shown in an overlay which properties are set in the <script> section.
-See the example and code in the demo page:
+The hidden content is shown in an overlay for which properties are set in the <script> section.
+See the example and code on the demo page:

-In the markup section, create an element where you want hovering effect; in case of demo, this is an image:
+In the markup section, create an element where you want a hovering effect; in the case of the demo, this is an image:

 Finally, place the code for calling the overlay: